 Ban Thung Hong: the indigo village

-As such, nothing special to visit, but you will surely pass by it if you go to Mueang Phi from the center of Phrae.
-Ban Thung Hong is a village specializing in the manufacture of clothes made from Mo Ham, a local cotton fabric dyed indigo blue.
+As such, nothing special to visit, but you will surely pass by if you are going to the Mueang Phi rock formations from the center of Phrae.
+Ban Thung Hong is a village specializing in the manufacture of clothing made from Mo Ham, a local cotton fabric dyed indigo blue.

-The region is obviously not free of national parks and other areas where to relax.
+The region is obviously not lacking in national parks and other places to relax.
 The most important being the Wiang Kosai National Park.
 Located off Route 11, the main road to Lampang, it is a park visited for its waterfalls and dense forest covering the mountain which peaks at over 1200m.

 On weekends and summer days (March/April), many Thais come to cool off and splash around at the main waterfall, Namtok Mae Kaeng Luang and its 7 levels.